-As at 30 June 2020 the Group has no securities sold under repurchase agreements which were classified as measured at FVOCI and amortised cost
+As at 31 December 2020 the Group has securities sold under repurchase agreements amounted to AMD 3,182,001 thousand which were classified as measured at FVOCI and amortised cost (2019: didn't have).

-The associated liabilities, which are recorded against the cash received for such transactions, are presented in the consolidated statement of financial position as amounts due to banks, at 30 June 2020 the Group didn't have any balances (2019: didn't have).
+The associated liabilities, which are recorded against the cash received for such transactions, are presented in the consolidated statement of financial position as at 31 December 2020 as amounts due to banks with carrying amount of AMD 3.074,106 thousand.
+(2019: didn't have).